 Americas Sales office is located in Florida.
-Custom blind assembly and distribution facilities are
+Custom blind assembly and distribution facilities are market.
+The 'Other Segments' represents Corporate and Intersegment eliminations.

 Middle East and North Africa A sales office and distribution facility is located in the United Arab Emirates to service this